 Researchers at MIT and the National Renewable Energy Laboratory have designed a wind turbine that can be attached to floating platforms.

-Long steel cables would tether the corners of the floating platform to a concrete block or other mooring system on the ocean floor, like a high-tech ship anchor.
+Long steel cables would tether the corners of the floating platform to a concrete block or other mooring system on the ocean floor like a high-tech ship anchor.

-Setup is called a tension leg platform or TLP, that would be cheaper than fixed towers.
+Setup is called a tension leg platform or TLP.

-Ten years ago, Ted Danson told us the oceans would be dead if we didn't do anything about no, 1988 he told us that.
+Ten years ago, Ted Danson told us the oceans would be dead and we didn't do anything about it.

 The floating platforms to sway side to side, but not bob up and down.

-Computer simulations suggest that even during hurricanes, the platforms would shift by only about three to six feet, and that the bottom of the turbine blades would revolve well above the peak of even the highest wave.
+Computer simulations suggest that even during hurricanes, the platforms would shift by only about three to six feet and that the bottom of the turbine blades would revolve well above the peak of even the highest wave.

-What if they're 30-foot waves?
+What if they're 30-foot waves, which are not uncommon?

 Another advantage of using floating platforms is that the windmills could be moved around.